Exploration of jet substructure using iterative declustering in pp and Pb-Pb collisions at LHC energies: Results

 Figures~\ref{fig:CorrectedResultppzg} and \ref{fig:CorrectedResultppnsd} show fully corrected distributions of \zg~and \nsd~measured in pp collisions at $\sqrts = 7$~TeV for charged jets in the interval 40 $< \pTjetch <$ 60 GeV/{\it c}.
 The results are compared to distributions obtained from PYTHIA 6 (Perugia Tune 2011), from PYTHIA 6 + POWHEG~\cite{Frixione:2007vw}, to consider the impact of NLO effects, and from the newer PYTHIA 8 (Tune 4C) \cite{Sjostrand:2014zea}.

 The \zg~distribution is well-described within systematic and statistical uncertainties by all the MC generators considered.
 As discussed above, untagged jets contribute to the normalisation of the distributions.
 The untagged contribution is not shown in Fig.~\ref{fig:CorrectedResultppzg}, due to the suppressed zero on the horizontal axis, but is shown in Fig.~\ref{fig:CorrectedResultppnsd} in the bin representing $n_{\rm{SD}}=0$.
 Table~\ref{tab:TagRates} shows the tagged fraction for data and simulations.
 For pp (rightmost column), the untagged fraction is about $2\%$.
 The Monte Carlo distributions in Fig.~\ref{fig:CorrectedResultppnsd} disagree with the data in the tails of the distribution.
-They have a significantly lower fraction of jets with no splittings (\nsd~= 0) than observed in data.
-The addition of POWHEG corrections to PYTHIA 6 shifts the distribution towards a larger number of splittings, as expected from NLO corrections which introduce an additional hard parton in the final state.
+They have a significantly lower fraction of jets with no splittings (\nsd~$= 0$) than observed in data.
+The addition of POWHEG corrections to PYTHIA 6 induces a small shift of the distribution towards a larger number of splittings.

 Figure~\ref{fig:PbPbRawzgDiffDelR} shows \zg~distributions measured in central Pb--Pb collisions for various ranges of angular separation \DeltaR.
 The results are presented in the uncorrected transverse momentum range $80 \leq \pTjetch < 120$ \gev~and compared to the distribution of PYTHIA jets embedded into real 0--10\% central Pb--Pb events.